steveklewis/cog-funcs/matrix.md

 ## The Kantian Matrix

 The Cognitive Functions are a set of categories.
 It's a way of dividing the world into eight categories.
 One way to clarify the boundaries of these categories is to slot them into another set of categories.
-In my interpretation, Jung's Cognitive Functions perfectly fit into a set of categories that Kant uses from the beginning of "The Critique of Pure Reason."
+In my interpretation, Jung's Cognitive Functions perfectly fit into a set of categories that Kant marks out from the beginning of "The Critique of Pure Reason."
+Kant's set of categories can be organized visually into a matrix.
 In this matrix, along one axis is the analytical and synthetical distinction.
 Along the other matrix is the *a priori* and *a posteriori* distinction.

 | | analytical | synthetical |
 | ---- | --- | --- |